sugartechllc/WxflowToChords/README.md

   "sensor_status": 0
 }
 ```
+The WeatherFlow documentation seems to be in flux, so be sure to capture some datagrams
+to verify what they are transmitting.

 ## Configuration
 A JSON structure defines the mapping between the input data and the CHORDS portal api.